🤓THAT’S ALL

 Pop Culture Saw It Coming

 From The Golden Girls to And Just Like That... introduced audiences to women who were witty, independent, and sex positive in their later years; their narratives have long challenged the myth of expiration dates.
-Even in the heightened worlds of American Horror Story Coven, our fave characters like Supreme Lola Fiona Goode and our Balenciaga redhead Auntie Myrtle Snow embody glamour and control that intensify with age.
-Meanwhile, the sequel of Practical Magic reminds us: power evolves—it doesn’t disappear.
-(Midnight Margaritas anyone?)
+New season of American Horror Story Coven, with our fave characters like Supreme Lola Fiona Goode and our Balenciaga redhead Auntie Myrtle Snow embody glamour and control that intensify with age.
+Meanwhile, the sequel to Practical Magic reminds us that red wine often tastes better with age—but for this film, maybe it’s all about Midnight Margaritas.

 What ADVANCED STYLE Really Means

 Advanced Style isn’t a trend—it’s a mindset.
 It rejects “age-appropriate” dressing in favor of authorship.
 Here, fashion becomes language.
 Oversized eyewear transforms into structure.
 Jewelry becomes armor.
 Silhouettes challenge the body instead of following it.
-And on the opposite end, quiet luxury emerges—fluid tailoring, precision, restraint.
-Different aesthetics, same foundation: certainty.
+The foundation of aesthetics is all about certainty.

 Photography: Kame Amado